jack13only/project-management-app/README.md

 ### After origin version changes

 After all origin merges you have to pull changes into your local version.
-Read steps 1-3 in [branches section](#branches), then switch to your task's branch and merge develop branch to the current choosen branch (***git merge develop***) and resolve conflicts if it's required.
+Read steps 1-6 in section [Before pushing results of your work you need to merge the last version of develop branch](#branches).

 ### Commits